SLCqazz/Shadow-Spirit-ZERO/README.md

-Shadow Spirit ZERO based on SpotMicroAI.
+Shadow Spirit ZERO is developed based on SpotMicroAI.

-gaits.py for the gait control on the physical platform.
+gaitsWithTrajectory.py is for the trotting gait on the physical platform.

 stand_pose.py for the Quadrupped pose IK on the physical platform.